vdaas/vald/docs/tutorial/using-backup-with-syclladb.md

 ## Deploy Vald on Kubernetes Cluster

-This chapter will show you how to deploy using Helm and run Vald on your kubernetes cluster.<br>
+This chapter will show you how to deploy using Helm and run Vald on your Kubernetes cluster.<br>
 This chapter uses Scylla DB as a backend data store for indexing and data backup.<br>
 If you want to learn about Scylla, please refer to [the official website](https://www.scylladb.com/).